p3l6/blog/content/blog/2025/advent of code.md

 ---
 title: Advent of Code 2025
-summary: Thoughts from completing this year's adventofcode.com puzzles.
+description: Thoughts from completing this year's adventofcode.com puzzles.
 date: 2025-12-12 09:45:00 -0500
 ---